igromanru/Sakura-Dungeon-Cheat-Guide/README.md

 Stats like VP or AP are dynamic and will be reset to max value in special situations.
 Attributes are more static and will be only modified by items you use.
 #### Generally
 Each ally got an [object](https://en.wikipedia.org/wiki/Object_\(computer_science\)), you can modify anything about him through his object.
 Normally this objects got the same name as the character, but there are exceptions.
-See the full actors below for more information.
+See the *full actors list* below for more informations.

 There are two main characters, **Yomi**(the player) and your first companion **Ceri**.
 Yomi is coincident the player himself, so you can access her/players object through `player` or `fox`.
 And Ceri's object is named `knight`.
 With this information you can start modify their stats and attributes.
-At fisrt, let modify our **Mana shards** amount, attribute `currency` hold this information:
+At fisrt, let us modify our **Mana shards** amount, attribute `currency` hold this information:
 `player.currency=991337` or `fox.currency=991337` (is the same)
 [animation](http://i.imgur.com/8Z42gsu.gifv)

 All object id's and attributes you can find in the [full actors list](https://docs.google.com/spreadsheets/d/12vLrKiqmfnh0nwrKD5HbC9Qk7lWj77fPff1_-cSj5Os) .